Got a question?

 How well equipped are the apartments?

 All our apartments have the same basic equipment.
 This includes unlimited calling to fixed or land-lines in over 100 countries, cable TV (including at least English language channels) and WIFI.
 Hair dryers, iron and ironing boards are provided.
 We try to keep adapters in the apartments but they often disappear.
 Therefore if you have phones to charge or laptops, etc., probably best to bring one or two adapters.
-Washers are in all apartments and most also have a dryer.
+All apartments have a combo washer/dryer or separate washer and dryer.
 For more specific information on a particular apartment, simply ask.